hustzxd/LSQuantization/README.md

 # LSQuantization
-The PyTorch implementation of Learned Step size Quantization (LSQ) in ICLR2020 open review (unofficial)
+The PyTorch implementation of Learned Step size Quantization (LSQ) in ICLR2020 (unofficial)

 **The project is working in progress, and experimental results on ImageNet are not as good as shown in the paper.**